Austria orders nationwide lockdown for the unvaccinated - NewsBreak

 “It’s our job as the government of Austria to protect the people,” Chancellor Alexander Schallenberg told reporters in Vienna on Sunday.
 “Therefore we decided that starting Monday … there will be a lockdown for the unvaccinated.”

 The lockdown affects about 2 million people in the Alpine country of 8.9 million, the APA news agency reported.
-It doesn’t apply to children under 12 because they cannot yet officially get vaccinated.‘Calm before the storm’: Measles could come roaring back, CDC and WHO warn
+It doesn’t apply to children under 12 because they cannot yet officially get vaccinated.You can mix and match COVID vaccines, but should you?
+We asked doctors what they would do

 The lockdown will initially last for 10 days and police will go on patrol to check people outside to make sure they are vaccinated, Schallenberg said, adding that additional forces will be assigned to the patrols.